 Within Vietnam, Hanoi lies on the right bank of the Red River.
-It is situated 1,760 km north of the next busiest Vietnamese city- Ho Chi Minh City, and is 120 km west of Hai Phong city.
-Hanoi was the most important political center of Vietnam.
+It is situated 1,760 km north of the next busiest Vietnamese city- Ho Chi Minh City.
+It is also 120 km west of Hai Phong city.
+Historically, Hanoi was the most important political center of Vietnam.

 The city served as the capital of French Indochina from 1902 to 1954 prior being eclipsed by Huế, the imperial capital of Vietnam during the Nguyễn Dynasty (1802–1945).
 It became the capital of North Vietnam from 1954 to 1976.
 Following the North’s victory in the Vietnam- American war, it became the capital of a reunified Vietnam from 1976 till today.